kevgo/run-that-app/README.md

 stand-alone binary.
-Run-that-app uses no magic, no configuration changes, no environment variables, no application shims or stubs, no shell integrations, no dependencies, no plugins, no need to package applications to install in a special way, no application repository, no Docker, no emulation, no WASM.
+Run-that-app uses no magic, no configuration changes, no environment variables, no application shims or stubs, no shell integrations, no dependencies, no plugins, no need to package applications to install in a special way, no application repository, no Docker, no system daemons, no sudo, no emulation, no WASM, no bloat.
 Applications download in 1-2 seconds, and store very little (just the executables) on your hard drive.
-The installation doesn't require _sudo_.
 Applications execute at 100% native speed.

 ### quickstart